This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

 This easy Mexican Street Corn on the cob recipe will be a crowd-pleaser.
 You can also char-grill them outside if you are having a barbecue or if you have any event going on.
 Put a little twist to your basic grilled corn and make this recipe for Mexican Street Corn.
-This dish is also known as Elotes even though it is a much healthier version of the classic Elotes recipe!
+This dish is also known as Elotes even though it is a much lighter version of the classic Elotes recipe!
+When I make this my kids get really excited.

 Summary